SmokinCaterpillar/pypet/doc/source/cookbook/parameter.rst

     it cannot be changed any longer (except after being explicitly unlocked).
     This prevents the nasty error of having a particular parameter value at the beginning of a simulation but changing it during runtime for whatever reason.
-This can make your simulations impossible to understand by other people running them.
+This can make your simulations really buggy and impossible to understand by other people.
-    Or you might run simulations with different parameter settings but observing the very same results, since your parameter is changed later on in your simulations!
     In fact, I ran into this problem during my PhD using someone else's simulations.
     Thus, debugging took ages.
 As a consequence, this project was born.